Namibia Wildlife Sanctuary

 What's the project about?

-The Namibia Wildlife Sanctuary was established to improve the lives of Namibiaβs animals and create an Africa where humans and wildlife thrive together.
-The 8,000 acre wildlife sanctuary and game reserve is a safe haven for orphaned and injured animals, with a focus on rehabilitation and release.
+The Namibia volunteer wildlife sanctuary was established to improve the lives of Namibia’s animals and create an Africa where humans and wildlife thrive together.
+The 8,000-acre Namibia wildlife sanctuary and game reserve is a haven for orphaned and injured animals, with a focus on rehabilitation and release.
 Residents include leopards, cheetahs, African wild dogs, primates, antelopes and a variety of other wild and domestic animals.
 In the reserve you will find free-roaming elephants, rhinos and lions.
-Wildlife sanctuary volunteers are vital to the future work of the sanctuary.
+Namibia wildlife conservation volunteers are vital to the future work of the sanctuary.

-As a wildlife sanctuary volunteer you play a vital role in supporting local staff in all aspects of animal care.
-This includes enriching the lives of long-term residents and rehabilitating those who will be released.
-Volunteers are responsible for daily food preparation and feeding, habitat enrichment, orphan care and health checks.
-You will also be very involved with large animal research projects – tracking and monitoring elephants and rhinos and going on game counts on foot, by vehicle and on horseback.
+As a Namibia wildlife sanctuary volunteer you play a vital role in supporting local staff in all aspects of animal care.
+This includes enriching the lives of long-term residents and rehabilitating those who can be released.
+You and your fellow volunteers are responsible for daily food preparation and feeding, habitat enrichment, orphan care and health checks.
+You will also be very involved with large animal research projects – tracking and monitoring elephants and rhinos and going on game counts in the conservancy – on foot, by vehicle and on horseback (horse riding is optional).

-The sanctuary has strong ethics regarding captive animal welfare.
-Large carnivores are not handled, and no breeding of carnivores is allowed, under Namibian law.
-Carnivores earmarked for release have limited human contact, to avoid habituation that could threaten a successful release.
-Animals finding a permanent home at the sanctuary are provided with enrichment activities crucial to their emotional and physical well-being and, where possible, animals are released into suitable natural habitats.
+The sanctuary has clear ethics regarding captive animal welfare.
+Large carnivores are not handled, and no breeding of carnivores is allowed.
+The sanctuary’s resident carnivores that are ear-marked for release have limited human contact, to avoid habituation that could threaten a successful rewilding.
+Animals finding a permanent home at the sanctuary are provided with enrichment activities crucial to their emotional and physical well-being.

 Project showreel